 New Emissions Of Light And Sound (2007) is a lush instrumental soundtrack to a surf film.
 At 37 minutes it's a short album but those 37 minutes are glorious, sighing and surging somewhat in the ambient breaks style of the previous album.
 It's full of creative syncopations, unusually textured arpeggios and harmonic progressions that don't quite go where you might expect.
 The melodies are strong yet understated and the sound design reveals incredible depths with repeated listens.

-If you like Airdrawndagger then Emissions is also a must-hear, as is Scene Delete (2016) and its live companion album Refracted (2017).
+If you like Airdrawndagger then Scene Delete (2016) and its live companion album Refracted (2017) are also a must-hear.
 These two albums see his return to ambient dance music and spacey prog after a long period focused on club music and DJ'ing.
 The latter is a double-length document of his first-ever live show as a musician captured at London's Barbarian arts centre.
 It’s cinematic, mostly instrumental and superbly executed, the work of finely tuned ears and a fantastic backing band.
 The midtempo reworkings of his club hits “Belfunk” and “Xpander” are every bit as lush and ecstatic as you might imagine.